-A whole host of new features are confirmed for the new game.
+A whole host of new features have been added for 22.
 Which features do these include?
 We've got everything you need to know right here!

 This year they are adding all-new tutorials, and have given us a trailer to show it off!

 Historical content is nothing new for the MotoGP series.
 Milestone have been sure to include historical circuits, riders and bikes in previous MotoGP games, but 22 takes it to another level.

 MotoGP fans will agree that the 2009 season is one of the best in recent memory.
 Thanks to the magic of video games, players are able to relive the '09 campaign in MotoGP 22.

 Jorge Lorenzo, Casey Stoner, Dani Pedrosa and the great Valentino Rossi are just a few of the riders you can step into the racing overalls of will all be on offer.

 Nine features a 50-minute documentary made by Mark Neale, which will cover the highlights of an amazing year of grand prix motorcycle racing.
 That video breaks up the incredible action that you can enjoy at every race from 2009.